 R - Repent

-Say you are sorry to God for intentionally allowing things in your heart and your life that you know would disappoint Him.
+Say you are sorry to God for intentionally allowing things in your heart and your life that you know would disappoint him.
 Having a rebellious heart toward God’s ways in one area of your life can cause your prayers to hit the ceiling in other areas.
 Take an inward look and ask for God’s help in changing attitudes, thoughts, motives, and actions that need a correction “If I had cherished sin in my heart, the Lord would not have listened: but God has surely listened and heard my voice in prayer” (Psalm 66:18-19).
+Return wholeheartedly to him.

 U - Unify